EV Charger Installation Budget Calculator

 Quick FAQ

 Should incentives ever make the total negative?
-No. The calculator floors the net cost at zero so the result remains a practical budget estimate.
+No. For a home EV charger budget, the calculator floors the result at zero so the output stays useful as a planning estimate rather than turning into a meaningless credit.

 Why does labor vary so much?
-Distance from the panel, routing complexity, wall construction, trenching, and any required upgrades can change labor dramatically.
+Distance from the panel, routing complexity, wall construction, trenching, and any required upgrades can change labor dramatically on an EV charger job.

 Can I use this for workplace or multifamily installs?
-The structure still works as a rough budgeting framework, but commercial jobs often add network fees, trenching, coordination costs, and permitting details beyond these basic inputs.
+The structure still works as a rough budgeting framework, but commercial and shared-building projects often add networking fees, coordination costs, longer permit review, and electrical infrastructure work beyond these basic inputs.

-Enter equipment, electrician labor, permit fees, and any incentive or rebate amounts.
+Enter charger hardware, electrician labor, permit fees, and any rebate or incentive amounts.
 Incentives subtract from your total cost.
 All values are in your local currency.

 Copy status messages appear here.